<< Previous wine Next wine >>

 In addition to the predictable array of roasted and grilled red meats, the ripeness of Monastrell with the spice of Syrah will make this wine pair even better with grilled or roasted pork tenderloin, pork chops and Tandoori chicken or veal.
 For a more unusual pairing, try this wine with the finest corned beef or pastrami-on-rye sandwich you can find and don't forget the half-sour pickle.

 Both Monastrell and Syrah are hand harvested and vinified separately.
 The Monastrell macerates for 15 days at 79F.
 The Syrah is fermented at 75F and macerates for 12 days.
 Malolactic fermentation takes place in stainless steel tanks.
 The wine is aged in French oak barrels for six months before the two varieties are blended together.
-Once the final blend (assemblage) is completed, it remains in barrels for another 6 months.
+Once the final blend (assemblage) is completed, it is bottled and kept in cellar for another 6 months.

 LOCATION, SOIL, CLIMATE: